ATLS1300/FinalProjectUsefulCodeRepo/README.md

 ### Example Code:
 There's also code in this repo for solutions/tools many of you will find useful.
+- **soundFix.py** - YOU MUST FIRST INSTALL PYGAME by typing: `pip install pygame` in the command console of Spyder.
+Then, you can run the code to hear music and click to play sound effects.
+You MUST initialize the mixer to get sound to play.
+This is the 3rd line of code: `mixer.init()`
 - **dragBubbles.py** - example function to use for dragging.
 YOU MUST use the format shown in the function definition (`ondrag(None)` `...` `ondrag(func)`)
 - **setImage.py** - how to set the Screen and/or turtle as an imported image.
 - **img2gif.py** - converts images into a compatible filetype (.gif).
 [FIXED!
 It now allows shrinking (0.25, 0.5 scale values)]